pgailinas/videoqa-representation-comparison/README.md

 The primary research hypothesis is:

-> Self-supervised `autoencoder_video` representations can provide more effective downstream multiple-choice VideoQA performance than pretrained `clip_video` representations when both are evaluated using identical `clip_text` representations, the same Fusion MLP classifier, and a common evaluation framework.
+> Self-supervised `autoencoder_video` representations can provide more effective downstream multiple-choice VideoQA performance than pretrained `clip_video` representations when both are evaluated using identical shared `clip_text` question-answer representations, the same representation-based prediction method, and a common evaluation framework.

 The project further investigates whether self-supervised representation learning can produce video embeddings that improve downstream VideoQA performance while maintaining a consistent multimodal classification pipeline.